"The basics are important in both kendo and writing" - An interview with novelist Keiya Iwai

 -What do you think is the best thing about doing kendo?

-Iwai : "There are probably many things, but I guess it would be that I was able to develop my ability to concentrate.
+Iwai"There are probably many things, but perhaps the most notable is that I was able to develop my ability to concentrate.
 I feel that this has also been useful in writing novels.
-Writing a novel requires concentration and is something that you have to complete alone, but kendo is also an individual sport, and you have to concentrate and practice alone.
+Writing a novel requires concentration and effort, but kendo is also an individual sport, and you have to concentrate and practice alone.
 I feel that there are similarities."

 -Can you tell us what inspired you to start writing novels?